raganwald/raganwald.github.com/_posts/2015-02-07-tail-calls-defult-arguments-recycling.md

   //=> 3
 {% endhighlight %}

 This `lengthDelaysWork` function calls itself in tail position.
 The `1 +` work is done before calling itself, and by the time it reaches the terminal position, it has the answer.
 Now that we've seen how it works, we can clean up the `0 + numberToBeAdded` business.
 But while we're doing that, it's annoying to remember to call it with a zero.
-Let's fix that with `callLast`:
+Let's fix that:

 {% highlight javascript %}
 const lengthDelaysWork = ([first, ...rest], numberToBeAdded) =>